-In this section, we consider a generalization of our model, where the ISPs are asymmetric with respect to user stickiness, i.e., where one ISP enjoys higher customer loyalty than the other.
-We capture asymmetric user stickiness via asymmetric transportation costs in Hotelling model.
-We find that while the equilibria of best response dynamics between the ISPs under this generalization are qualitatively similar to those in Section IV, the ISP that enjoys a higher user stickiness benefits more from zero-rating than the other.
+In this section, we consider a generalization of the Hotelling model, where user-stickiness is asymmetric across the two ISPs.
+This might capture, for example, the scenario where one ISP enjoys higher customer loyalty than the other.
+We show that while the equilibria of best response dynamics between the ISPs are qualitatively similar to those in Section 4, the ISP that enjoys a higher user stickiness benefits more than the other ISP.

 The generalized Hotelling model is parameterized by two parameters t_1 and t_2 .
-Under this model, for sponsorship configuration M_j on ISP j, the fraction of subscribers of ISP 1, denoted $x{M_1}^{M_2}$, is given by a (CP1 revenue per byte)
+Under this model, for sponsorship configuration M_j on ISP j, the fraction of subscribers of ISP 1, denoted $x{M_1}^{M_2}$, is given by